HUEY LEWIS & THE NEWS IN THE 80S

-The American rock band formed in 1979, releasing their self-titled debut album on 25th June 1980 on the Chrysalis Record label, although it failed to chart.
+Huey Lewis & The News are an American rock band that formed in 1979, releasing their self-titled debut album on 25th June 1980 on the Chrysalis Record label, although it initially failed to chart.

 The track was actually a cover version of a song by British band Supercharge.
 Written by the band's Zambian-born lead singer, Robert John "Mutt" Lange, the track featured on the album Body Rhythm in 1979.